Ionian Islands Greece- Island Hopping, Routes, Itineraries & Beaches

 Lesser-Known Greek Islands - Kythira

-Some remarkable beaches in Kythira should be included in your visit; the following ones are the shores that we personally recommend (and the most beautiful ones, of course!).
+Some remarkable beaches in Kythira should be included in your visit; the following are the shores that we recommend (and the most beautiful ones, of course!).

-Kaladi Beach: One of the best beaches in Kythira and quite popular, the beach has small pebbles and crystal clear turquoise waters.
+• Kaladi Beach: one of the best beaches in Kythira and quite popular, the beach has small pebbles and crystal clear turquoise waters.
 The beach is on the eastern part of the island, and it’s divided into three different parts, one of them being an impressive cave.
-When visiting with the family, keep in mind that the beach is not organized.
+When visiting with the family, remember that the beach is not organized

-Diakofti Beach: Located in what could be defined as the most exotic area on Kythira, the beach has shallow and turquoise waters and fine white sand.
+• Diakofti Beach: located in what could be defined as the most exotic area on Kythira, the beach has shallow and turquoise waters and fine white sand.
 It is found on the northeastern side of the island, and it’s a fabulous spot for young children since it’s calm and shallow.
-The organization is relatively limited, but there are some local tavernas in the area.
+The organization is relatively limited, but some local tavernas are in the area

-Avlemonas Beach: Ideal for families with children, Avlemonas is the beach of a village with the same name, and it is so safe that most families with small kids come here to teach them to swim.
-The area is well organized, and there are several tavernas for meals, drinks, and cold coffee.
+• Avlemonas Beach: ideal for families with children, Avlemonas is the beach of a village with the same name, and it is so safe that most families with small kids come here to teach them to swim.
+The area is well organized, with several tavernas for meals, drinks, and cold coffee

 Putting Everything Together: Island Hopping The Ionian Islands